aryandevra24/Color-changer/README.md

-Color Changer 🌈
+# Color Changer 🌈

 This is a straightforward, beginner-friendly web project that demonstrates how to dynamically change the background color of a webpage using vanilla JavaScript event listeners.

-✨ Features
+## ✨ Features

-Interactive Color Palette: Clickable list items that represent different colors.
+**Interactive Color Palette**: Clickable list items that represent different colors.

-Dynamic Styling: JavaScript listens for clicks and updates the body's background color based on the clicked item's ID.
+**Dynamic Styling**: JavaScript listens for clicks and updates the body's background color based on the clicked item's ID.

-Clean Styling: Uses Flexbox for centering the color list on the page.
+**Clean Styling**: Uses Flexbox for centering the color list on the page.

-⚙️ Technologies Used
+## ⚙️ Technologies Used

 HTML5 (for structure)

 CSS3 (for styling and layout)

 JavaScript (ES6) (for interactivity)

-🚀 How to Run Locally
+## 🚀 How to Run Locally

 Clone the repository:

 ```bash